Skip to main content

 Configure Schedules from Flow Editor

-The same method can be done from the flow editor.
+The same method can also be done from the flow editor.

 From your workspace, pick the workflow you want to schedule.